timothyhull/breadpool-self-eval/docs/index.md

         === "My Strengths :material-cursor-default-click:"

+            - Continuous, clear, thoughtful, supportive, two-way communication with my peer SKs and JT.
             - Extensive practice in the SBO role, with and without SK support.
             - Precision clock operation and timely display updates (points, timeouts, etc.).
             - Extensive experience working with, diagnosing, troubleshooting, and supporting CRG on Windows, macOS, and Linux platforms.
             - Strong understanding of WFTDA/MRDA and JRDA stats book guide to avoid OS Offset scenarios.